Smokey and the Bandit: Television censorship and alternative versions

 In 2006, a DVD re-release was issued of Smokey and the Bandit featuring a digitally remastered audio track with 5.1 Dolby-compatible surround sound.
 Many of the film's original sounds were replaced.
 For instance, the diesel engine start and run-up sequence in the opening sequence of the film were completely dubbed over with a new sound.
 A few other examples of sound effect replacement occur when the Bandit takes off after getting the reluctant Cledus involved in the bet, the Bandit comes to a screeching halt on a roadway moments before picking up Carrie, and when Buford's car top comes off.
 Some of the original sound effects (such as Cledus's dog Fred barking) and music (such as the final chase to the Southern Classic) were removed and not replaced.
 Earlier DVD releases and the 40th Anniversary Blu-ray of the film have the original soundtrack intact.
 Major portions of the audio background have been modified with different engine sounds or tire squeals from the original film.
 The updated version of the film features sound inaccurate for what would be produced by the Trans Am or the numerous other Pontiac vehicles in the film.
 The original film had correct sounds that were usually recorded live as the action took place.

 Sequels

 The film was followed by two theatrical sequels: Smokey and the Bandit II (1980) and Smokey and the Bandit Part 3 (1983).
 The second film was a modest box office success, earning $66.1 million against a $17 million budget.

 The third film – which had no involvement from either Hal Needham or Sally Field and contained only a short cameo appearance by Burt Reynolds – revolved entirely around Jackie Gleason's character, was panned by critics, and was a box office bomb, earning only $7 million against a $9 million budget.

 Television

 Bandit (1994)

-A television series was produced and aired in 1994 for Universal Television's Action Pack with actor Brian Bloom playing a younger version of the Bandit.
-The three original films introduced two generations of the Pontiac Trans Am and the Dodge Stealth in the reboot series.
+A Smokey and the Bandit standalone sequel and reboot TV series was produced and aired in 1994 for Universal Television's Action Pack with actor Brian Bloom playing as the son of Bo "Bandit" Darville.
+The three original films introduced two generations of the Pontiac Trans Am and the Dodge Stealth in the TV series.